 To reform the phone system and establish equitable service, the Center for Constitutional Rights (CCR) launched the New York Campaign for Telephone Justice.
 Strides have been made with bill passage in the State Assembly (the Family Connections Bill, A.7231-A, on June 23, 2005).
 But to encourage final bill passage in the State Senate, CCR will hold a boycott in New York City on November 16.

-Editor's Note: Read "The Other Side," T. Micheal Colbert's contribution to the print issue of POH.
+Editor's Note: Read "The Other Side," T. Michael Colbert's contribution to the print issue of POH.
 Colbert brings the unique perspective of the incarcerated to the pages of POH every quarter.